-Corn and cob meal, cottonseed meal mixture.
-A mixture of two parts whole ground ears of corn to one part cottonseed meal was tried as a feed in old beds.
+Ground snapped corn, cottonseed meal mixture.
+A mixture of two parts of ground snapped corn to one part cottonseed meal was tried as a feed in old beds.
 It proved to be a good worm feed in old beds filled with relatively inert decayed organic matter.
-To prevent overheating, it was mixed with old bedding material at rates not exceeding 1 to 2 gallons to a bed 40 inches by 12 feet.
+To prevent overheating it was mixed with old bedding material at rates not exceeding 1 to 2 gallons to a bed 40 inches by 12 feet.
 The mixture heated too rapidly to be used alone as a bed material.

 Chicken laying mash.
-This material was also used as a feed in old beds, but it did not give as satisfactory results as corn and cob meal, cottonseed meal mixtures.
+This material was also used as a feed in old beds, but it did not give as satisfactory results as ground snapped corn, cottonseed meal mixtures.